beejjorgensen/cs344_curriculum/week09/project-9.md

 * When we allocate a new process's page table
 * When we allocate data pages for a new process
 * When a process requests more pages

+We're going to use the first available page we find in a linear search for this simulation.

+> A real OS isn't going to do anything that inefficient; it'll have some
+> kind of free block structure that can deliver the next free block in
+> `O(1)` time.
+But we're keeping it simple here.
+The important thing is
+> there's some way to get an available block.

 The algorithm is: